Cranwich

 Cranwich is a village and civil parish in Norfolk, England.

 Cranwich is located 8.6 mi north-west of Thetford and 29 mi west of Norwich.

 History

 Cranwich's name is of Anglo-Saxon origin and derives from the Old English for 'a marsh with cranes or herons.'

 In the Domesday Book, Cranwich is listed as a settlement of 36 households in the hundred of Grimshoe.
 In 1086, the village formed part of the estates of William de Warenne.

 In 1935, a labour camp was established in Cranwich by the Ministry of Labour for unemployed men.
 The camp gave manual work in forestry and quarrying and was closed at the onset of the Second World War, where it was used by the British Army.

+1978 F-111 crash

+On Wednesday 29 March 1978 at 4.40pm General Dynamics F-111 Aardvark '73-0717' of the 495th Tactical Fighter Squadron at RAF Lakenheath crashed, when two F-111 aircraft were both hit by lightning, with both pilots of one F-111 aircraft killed.
+The aircraft landed in woodland.
+The other F-111 aircraft landed safely.

+The fire engines arrived from Methwold, Thetford and Brandon.